Superraptor/o2wb/README.md

 # O2WB: A tool for ontology reuse in Wikibase

 O2WB is a Python command line tool that enables ontology reuse in Wikibase, a popular data publishing platform.
 The tool aligns the Wikibase data model with RDF and facilitates the import and export of RDF Schema and OWL ontologies within Wikibase.
 This will help to tighten the connection between existing linked data resources and Wikibase instances.

+This is a fork of the original GitHub repository in order to make it function for my specific purposes.
+To use this repository, clone it by running `git clone https://github.com/Superraptor/o2wb.git`.
+Installing using `pip` will install a different version.
+This README will not be relevant otherwise.

 ## Features

 - Import ontologies from a local file or URL